Nucleomics-VIB/benchmarks/deepvariant_benchmark/README.md

 Several runs on the Data Core infrastructure (first interactive runs then, when this was optimized, queued jobs)

-The SLURM parameters used in the job submission were as follows (sensitive data replaced by ***):
+The SLURM parameters used in the job submission were as follows (sensitive data replaced by ENV variables):

 ```
 l40s